spryker/spryker-docs/docs/scu/dev/features/integrating-code-releases.md

 template: concept-topic-template
 ---

-Spryker architecture provides extensibility of different modules by using extension points in the project code.
+Spryker architecture supports the extensions of modules using extension points in the project code.
 With Spryker Code Upgrader, the process of integrating plugins, configuration updates, adding new translations, and other code changes is automated.
-As a result, to add new features, developers don't need to manually apply code changes.
+As a result, to add new features, developers don't need to apply code changes manually.

-The upgrader supports the following extension points:
+The Upgrader supports the following extension points:
-- Configuration:
+- Configuration of the following:
   - Module
   - Environment
 - Copying module files